About Deakin Research Online (DRO)

 - increased citation of work acknowledging researcher's contribution

-- connects and identifies researchers within the broader research community
+- connecting and identifying researchers within the broader research community

-- support for the responsible communication of research results
+- supporting the responsible communication of research results